The wisdom of Wimbledon: Our days are like grassWritten by Subby Szterszky

 Wimbledon may not be a cathedral in the literal sense.
 Nevertheless, its awareness of space and time is unique among tennis tournaments, indeed among all sporting events.
-Players aren’t simply thrust onto the court from the change rooms.
+Players aren’t just thrust onto the court from the change rooms.
 In the final rounds, they pass through the long, elegant halls of the All England Club, surrounded by old wood and burnished brass.
 They’re led by an usher past mementos and portraits of past champions, some of them long dead.
 Their bags and racquets are carried by attendants, and the female players are presented with a large bouquet of fresh flowers before being introduced.

 The purpose of the ritual is to show all due honour to the players for their achievements.
 But beyond that, it also communicates to them – and to the audience – that they’re not merely individuals standing alone in this, their moment.
 They belong to a history and to a community that’s far bigger than themselves.

 This sense of occasion, tempered with dignity, is underscored as the players step onto the court.
 They’re ushered in with polite applause and little fanfare.
 The atmosphere during the match remains orderly and respectful, for the most part; there are few displays of bravado or excessive individualism.
 Afterwards, celebrations on court are kept simple and understated.
 The players return the way they came, through the halls of the All England Club, mingling as they go with family, friends, dignitaries and other members of the club.

 From beginning to end, the subtext remains constant: the tournament is to be enjoyed, the success of the players celebrated, but neither is to be worshipped.
 Both are of the moment, threads in a larger tapestry of tradition.
 Their passing glory points to a weightier, lasting reality that would’ve been familiar to biblically informed audiences of earlier times.